AFLplusplus/AFLplusplus/frida_mode/README.md

 To build everything, run `make`.
 To build for x86, run `make 32`.
 Note that in x86 bit mode, it is not necessary for afl-fuzz to be built for 32-bit.
-However, the shared library for frida_mode must be since it is injected into the target process.
+However, the shared library for FRIDA mode must be since it is injected into the target process.

 Various tests can be found in subfolders within the `test/` directory.
 To use